navattic.identify({ email: user.email })

 In the world of sales, you’re going to come across a lot of acronyms.
 DDQ, RFP, and RFI are three of the most common, and while they might seem similar, they each play a very different role in the buying process.
 Understanding what your potential customer is asking for is the first step to giving them exactly what they need and moving the deal forward.
 Let’s break down what makes each of these documents unique.

-DDQ vs. RFP: Purpose and timing
+DDQ vs. RFP: When and Why

 Think of the difference between a job interview and a background check.
 A Request for Proposal (RFP) is the interview.
 It’s where a potential buyer outlines a specific problem they have, and they invite you to propose a solution.
 Your RFP response is your chance to showcase your product, explain your approach, and detail your pricing.
 It’s all about demonstrating how you can solve their problem.